Flagellation of Christ (Piero della Francesca): John Pope-Hennessy

 As a young man St Jerome dreamt that he was flayed on divine order for reading pagan texts, and he himself later recounted this dream, in a celebrated letter to Eustochium, in terms that exactly correspond with the left-hand side of the Urbino panel.

-Pope-Hennessy also cites and reproduces an earlier picture by Sienese painter Matteo di Giovanni that deals with the subject recorded in Jerome's letter, helping to validate his identification of Piero's theme.
+Pope-Hennessy also cites and reproduces an earlier picture by Sienese painter Matteo di Giovanni that deals with the subject recorded in Jerome's letter, supporting his identification of Piero's theme.

 Influence

 The painting's restraint and formal purity strongly appealed when Piero was first "discovered," especially to admirers of cubist and abstract art.
 It has been held in especially high regard by art historians, with Frederick Hartt describing it as Piero's "most nearly perfect achievement and the ultimate realisation of the ideals of the second Renaissance period".

 The painting is referred to in Len Deighton's 1978 novel, SS-GB.